mac2rk/Radio-86RK-I2C/README.md

 ## Introduction

 This project is an I2C interface for i8080/i8085/Z80-based computers.
-The interface is bulit around NXP's PCF8584.
-The PCB is size- and pin-compatible with the Programmable Peripheral Interface and can be plugged into i8255's socket (of course it requires different code to setup and run).
+The interface is bulit around NXP's PCF8584 I2C bus controller.
+The PCB is size- and pin-compatible with the i8255 Programmable Peripheral Interface and can be plugged into i8255's socket (of course it requires different code to setup and run).
 A code example is provided.

 ## Schematic